UofT-DSI/algorithms_and_data_structures/README.md

 |------------------|----------------------|----------|
 | [Assignment 1](https://github.com/UofT-DSI/algorithms_and_data_structures/blob/main/assignments/assignment%201.md) | DSA coding practice  | TBD |
 | [Assignment 2](https://github.com/UofT-DSI/algorithms_and_data_structures/blob/main/assignments/assignment%202.md) | mock interview       | TBD |

-## Policies
-Students should be active participants while coding and are encouraged to ask questions throughout.

 **How to submit assignments, late policy, academic integrity.**
 Please submit your assignment by uploading the PDFs to your Google Drive folder used for assignment submissions.